opensource-observer/oso/docs/docs/contribute/intro.md

 We are curating a library of Jupyter notebooks that can be used to explore and visualize the data on OSO.
 We are looking for contributions to help us build a library of Jupyter notebooks in our [insights repo](https://github.com/opensource-observer/insights).
 For more information on how to contribute, check out the [Data Science Notebooks](./notebooks) section.

+### DBT Models

+Our data warehouse relies on dbt for cleaning and analyzing the data we gather from various sources.
+You can contribute to our analyses directly by forking our repository and adding your own dbt models or helping to correct the models already there.
+Check out the [Adding DBT Models](./adding-dbt-models) guide!

 ## Data Engineering

 ---